-The uniform policy is intended to promote a more effective learning climate; foster school unity and pride; foster self-esteem; eliminate label competition; simplify dressing and minimize cost to the parents; teach children appropriate dress and decorum in their “work” place; and help to ensure positive student conduct.
+The uniform policy is intended to promote a more effective learning climate, foster school unity and pride, nurture self-esteem, eliminate label competition, simplify dressing and minimize cost to the parents, teach children appropriate dress and decorum in their “work” place, and help to ensure positive student conduct.

 Our definition of a uniform is:

 Shirt - Navy/light blue polo/oxford shirt (shirts can be short or long sleeved with a collar)

 Pants/Skirt/Dresses/Jumpers/Shorts - Khaki (navy blue bottoms are an acceptable alternative to khaki in the winter)

 Shirt - Heather gray polo shirts (shirts can be short or long sleeved with a collar)

 Every effort should be made to select clothing that is durable and easy to care for.
 Uniforms may not consist of clothing that might cause health or safety hazards such as very long slender skirts that cause difficulty going up and down steps especially at times of swift movement, like fire drills or very short skirts that may be disruptive to the educational process.

 Children should be dressed for school in a way that reflects the seriousness of our academic goals.